mschneiderwng/rift/README.md

       rift send src/data@snap1 user@remote:back/src/data -p "mbuffer -r 1M" -p "pv -s {size}"

 Options:
   -p, --pipes TEXT              Command which zfs send should pipe to before zfs recv.
-  -s, --source-ssh-options TEXT  ssh options like -o "Compression=yes" for source.
+  -S, --zfs-send-option TEXT    Options passed to zfs send.
 Can be used multiple times.
+  -R, --zfs-recv-option TEXT    Options passed to zfs recv.
+Can be used multiple times.
+  -s, --source-ssh-option TEXT  ssh options like -o "Compression=yes" for source.
+Can be used multiple times.
-  -t, --target-ssh-options TEXT  ssh options like -o "Compression=yes" for target.
+  -t, --target-ssh-option TEXT  ssh options like -o "Compression=yes" for target.
 Can be used multiple times.
   -n, --dry-run                 Dry run commands without making any changes.
   -v, --verbose                 Increase verbosity (-v, -vv for more detail).
   --help                        Show this message and exit.
 ```

 ## Send all newer snapshots (sync)